FlaviaTG/BioPopWork/README.md

 bcftools view --header-only genolike1-greenjay-UNPLACED.vcf
 ```
 ### Reheader with bcftools
-Reheader because ANGSD place individual names into the file format acoording to the list order in the bam-file-list.txt.
-Needs to change header name because header in this vcf file is not detected by vcftools.
-Make a header file `header-order-genotype-names.txt` according to the order in `bam-file-list.txt` and use the name format for the samples you prefere most.
+Reheader because ANGSD place individual names into the file format according to the list order in the bam-file-list.txt.
+It needs to change header name because header in this vcf file is not detected by vcftools.
+Make a header file `header-order-genotype-names.txt` according to the order in `bam-file-list.txt` and use the name format for the samples you prefer most.
 But keep it simple without special characters.

 ```
 bcftools reheader -s header-order-genotype-names.txt  genolike1-greenjay_AUTOSOMES.vcf > newH-genolike1-greenjay_AUTOSOMES.vcf